rails/rails/guides/source/configuring.md

 * `to_prepare`: Run after the initializers are run for all Railties (including the application itself), but before eager loading and the middleware stack is built.
 More importantly, will run upon every request in `development`, but only once (during boot-up) in `production` and `test`.

 * `before_eager_load`: This is run directly before eager loading occurs, which is the default behavior for the `production` environment and not for the `development` environment.
+Since this is an initialization event,the hook is not invoked if the application is eager loaded manually by calling `eager_load!` directly.

 * `after_initialize`: Run directly after the initialization of the application, after the application initializers in `config/initializers` are run.